Sunlight: Full sun to partial shade

 Spacing: 12 to 18 inches apart, 2 to 3 feet between rows

 Reliable and quick to harvest, growing kale is relatively easy because cold weather doesn’t bother it.
 In fact, cold weather makes it taste… well, a whole lot better!

 Kale is a member of the Brassicaceae family and related to broccoli, cabbage and cauliflower.
 It is loaded with vitamin A, vitamin C, and super-loaded with vitamin K, a sometimes overlooked nutrient that may reduce the risk of cancer.

-Kale grows best in full sun and cool moist soil that is enriched with organic compost.
-Incorporate a legume cover crop, or work in 30 pounds of compost per 100 square feet before planting.
+Kale grows best in full sun and cool, moist soil that is enriched with organic compost.
+Before planting, incorporate a legume cover crop or work in 30 pounds of compost per 100 square feet.
 Kale requires moderate amounts of fertilizer rich in nitrogen, phosphorus, and potassium.

 Tip: Before you grow your organic garden, grow your soil.
-Consider adding soil amendments, like alfalfa pellets (5-1-2), rock phosphate (0-3-0), greensand (0-0-3) and kelp meal, to your garden to improve the structure of the soil and provide a slow-release mix of nutrients to plant roots.
+Consider adding soil amendments like alfalfa pellets, rock phosphate, greensand, and kelp meal to improve the structure of the soil and provide a slow-release mix of nutrients to plant roots.